Whittaker Mack III, MBA

 Board Trustee since 2011

 Mr. Ferguson worked as a Project Manager for Empire City Subway (ECS), a wholly owned subsidiary of Verizon Communications NY Inc. Throughout his career in telecommunication he has held several leadership positions contributing to the evolution of NY Telephone to NYNEX to Bell Atlantic and through the merger of Bell Atlantic and GTE which became Verizon, helping it to become the leader in the industry.
 Additionally, he served as a Project Officer for the New York City School Construction Authority.
 In his tenure with the NYC School Construction Authority he has had oversight of the new construction and capital improvements of numerous schools in the Bronx.

 He is known for his mentorship and community service.
 His commitment to building a safe learning environment conducive to the education of young minds has never wavered.
-He is a member of Consortium of Telecommunications Executives (CITE) and Financial Secretary of Alpha Phi Alpha Fraternity.
+He is a member of Consortium of Telecommunications Executives (CITE) and a member of Alpha Phi Alpha Fraternity.

 Mr. Ferguson’s education is inclusive of a Bachelor of Science degree in Business Management and Economics, and Master of Business Administration, both from the State University New York Empire State College.
 He also received a Master’s Certificate in Project Management from The George Washington University.

 Vivian Y. Bright